deza41/Space-X-CodingChallenge/README.md

 # SpaceX - Coding Challenge

-This was a challenge project which gave you a react project that was half completed and you were to implement the remainder of it to create a functional website.
+Challenge project which gave you a react project that was half completed and you were to implement the remainder of it to create a functional website.

 ## Technologies used in the project: